blane13brown/blane13brown.github.io/README.md

 you can see in the sketch the newspaper button is blue, meaning news is currently selected to display in the widget.

 #### Health Information
+  Since health information is by far the largest widget it will occupy the right side by itself by default.
+All essential health information a user could want is organized in an easy to read manner allowing for quick understanding of the information.
+Your last nights sleep is shown as a bar to help the user visualize how well they slept overall.
+The statistics are shown below if the user wants more detailed information.
+When comparing data to the previous week a colored circle is shown as either red or green, depending on if you have improved your sleep or not, along with a detailed statistic comparing your sleep data.
+I used a similar design pattern for the remaining health sections such as weight and exercise.

+## Requirements for a grade of B
+My mirror has been implemented in p5.js so that I could utilize the power of JavaScript for API calls and reading from JSON files.

 - Link to the GitHub repository: [p1.blane.brown](https://github.com/blane13brown/p1.blane.brown.git)